 The OPAS is a stratified mixed collection mode random survey of residential women who gave birth in Ohio.
 Relevant populations of interest, such as the nine Ohio Health Equity Institute (OEI) counties, are oversampled to facilitate analysis of Ohio’s MIH initiatives and ongoing program development.
 Sampled women are contacted approximately 2-4 months after delivery and can participate by completing a mailed survey, online survey, or telephone survey.

-The 2017 OPAS is being fielded with the assistance of Research Triangle Institute (RTI), International.
+Data collection for the 2016 and 2017 OPAS is complete.
+The 2018 OPAS is currently being fielded with the assistance of RTI International.